-- Section 6.
+Section 6.
 Oath of Public Office.
 All members of the Academy Board must take the constitutional oath of office and sign the Oath of Public Office before beginning their service.
-The Oath of Public Office shall be filed with the Center. - Section 7.
+The Oath of Public Office shall be filed with the Center.

+Section 7.
 Tenure.
-Each Director shall hold office until the Director's replacement, death, resignation, removal or until the expiration of the term, whichever occurs first. - Section 8.
+Each Director shall hold office until the Director's replacement, death, resignation, removal or until the expiration of the term, whichever occurs first.

+Section 8.
 Removal and Suspension.
-If the University Board determines that an Academy Board member's service in office is no longer necessary, then the University Board may remove an Academy Board member with or without cause and shall specify the date when the Academy Board member's service ends.
-An Academy Board member may also be removed from office for cause by a two-thirds (2/3) vote of the Academy's Board.
+If the University Board determines that the service in office of a Director of the Academy Board is no longer necessary, then the University Board may remove the Academy Board member with or without cause and shall specify the date when the Academy Board member's service ends.
+The Academy Board member may also be removed from office for cause by a two-thirds (2/3) vote of the Academy's Board.

-With the approval of the University Board's chair and the University President, the Center Director may suspend an Academy Board member's service, if in his/her judgment the person's continued presence would constitute a risk to persons or property, or would seriously impair the operation of the Academy.
+With the approval of the University Board's chair and the University President, the Center Director may suspend the service of a Director of the Academy Board if, in his/her judgment, the person's continued presence would constitute a risk to persons or property, or would seriously impair the operation of the Academy.
 Any suspension made under this provision must be presented to the University Board for final determination at its next regularly scheduled meeting.
 The University Board reserves the right to review, rescind, modify, ratify, or approve any suspensions made under this provision.

-- Section 9.
+Section 9.
 Resignation.
 Any Director may resign at any time by providing written notice to the corporation or by communicating such intention (orally or in writing) to the Center.
 Notice of resignation will be effective upon receipt or at a subsequent time if designated in a written notice.
-A successor shall be appointed as provided in Section 2 of this Article. - Section 10.
+A successor shall be appointed as provided in Section 2 of this Article.

+Section 10.
 Board Vacancies.
-A Board of Director vacancy shall occur because of death, resignation, removal, failure to maintain residency in the State of Michigan, disqualification or as otherwise specified in the Code.
-Any vacancy shall be filled as provided in Section 2 of this Article. - Section 11.
+A Director vacancy shall occur because of death, resignation, removal, failure to maintain residency in the State of Michigan, disqualification or as otherwise specified in the Code.
+Any vacancy shall be filled as provided in Section 2 of this Article.

+Section 11.
 Compensation.
-A Director of the Academy shall serve as a volunteer Director.
-By resolution of the Board, the Directors may be reimbursed for their reasonable expenses incident to their duties.
+A Director of the Academy Board shall serve as a volunteer Director.
+By resolution of the Academy Board, the Directors may be reimbursed for their reasonable expenses incident to their duties.